bayugyug/mongers-uagents/README.md

 ## mongers-uagents

-- [x] This is a simple golang script that will do a list of best known user agents string of mobile devices
+- [x] A simple golang script that will do a list of best known user agents string of mobile devices

 - [x] Output the details of the user agent string